 The Real Poop

-If, however, you grasp both the scientific and artistic aspects of light, then this could be a great career path for you.
-You have the potential to work on some incredible, big budget films that could stretch and challenge you (that's a good thing), or you could end up getting hired on to light a regular television series, which may not be quite as glamorous or exciting but could mean a steadier paycheck.
+All that said, if you grasp both the scientific and artistic aspects of lighting design, this could be a great career path for you.
+You have the potential to work on big-budget films that could stretch and challenge you (that's a good thing), or you might end up getting hired to light a regular television series, which may not be quite as glamorous but at least could mean a steadier paycheck.